-Seaside, Oregon is a picturesque resort town that has become a popular destination for travelers visiting the Oregon Coast.
-Seaside’s gorgeous views, unique historical significance and history as one of the first popular resort towns draws tourists from all over the world.
+Seaside, Oregon is a picturesque coastal town in the Pacific Northwest that has become a popular destination for travelers visiting the Oregon Coast.
+Seaside’s gorgeous views of the Pacific Ocean, unique historical significance and history as one of the first popular resort towns draws tourists from all over the world.

-Long ago, the area that is now Seaside Oregon was the home of the Clatsop Indians.
-Unfortunately smallpox and other diseases brought by fur traders killed most of the people in the Clatsop tribe, leaving just 250 people by the time Lewis and Clark arrived on the Oregon coast.
+Long ago, the area that is now Seaside on the West Coast was the home of the Clatsop Indians.
+Unfortunately, smallpox and other diseases brought by fur traders killed most of the people in the Clatsop tribe, leaving just 250 people by the time Lewis and Clark arrived on the Oregon coast.

-Seaside has so much to do and see, including interesting hikes, unique restaurants, gorgeous beaches, and more.
+Seaside has so much to do and see, including interesting hikes, unique restaurants, gorgeous beaches, an abundance of options for family fun, and more.